 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 Strong Flow by Steffy White

-4. Yoga Post Run Stretch II
+4. Post Ride or Run Stretch

 9. Yoga for Athletes: Pre-Workout Practice

 Move efficiently and effectively to activate the major muscle groups in the body to prep you for a killer workout.
 This short, sweet, and succinct practice is meant to awaken the body gently by opening the hips, legs, chest, and upper back in order to optimally prepare the body for the most rewarding work out.
 Follow Yoga Expert Ashleigh Sergeant in this Grokker Premium video for muscle awakening and body awareness.
 All levels.

 10. Moon Salutation

 Warm up or cool down with the full body range of motion sequence, inspired by the Yoga Moon Salutation